 NIMAA will notify all externship organizations of whether or not the students placed at their clinics have passed the background check based on the criteria provided.
 Applicants should be aware that the clinical externship site can request an additional background check and refuse a student based upon their own background check criteria.
-Applicants should check state regulations related to criminal convictions and the ability to be licensed as a medical assistant in that state.
+Applicants should check state regulations related to criminal convictions and the ability to be licensed.